acekhalifa/Eventify/README.md

 | `size` | Items per page |
 | `sort` | Sort field and direction

-Simple Authentication Flow
+## Authentication Flow

-The Eventify authentication process uses a Stateless JWT (JSON Web Token) flow, which means the server never stores session data.
+The Eventify authentication process uses a Stateless JWT (JSON Web Token) flow.
 Every request is verified using the token itself.

 The 3-Step Process:
 Step	Action	Endpoint & Headers	Description
 1. Login/Register	The user sends credentials (email, password) to the public authentication endpoint.
 POST /api/auth/login	The server verifies the credentials and, if valid, generates a signed JWT.
 2. Receive Token	The user's client receives the JWT in the response body.
-Response Body: { "token": "..." }	The client must securely store this token (e.g., in local storage or an HTTP-only cookie).
+Response Body: { "token": "..." }, should in case a client is accessing the api, the client must securely store this token (e.g., an HTTP-only cookie).
 3. Access Protected Data	The client sends the token with every request to a secured endpoint.
 Request Header: Authorization: Bearer <JWT>	The JwtAuthenticationFilter intercepts the request, validates the token signature, extracts the user ID, and grants access to the requested resource.